USGA decision is pending on U.S. Open at Winged Foot

 “We canceled our corporate hospitality program because we couldn’t meet it at the quality we would typically do based on the fact we couldn’t work,” Annis said.
 “Out of abundance of caution we stopped all work even before the quarantine happened.
 When the CDC gave guidance to not having more than 50 people gathered together, that’s when we put a pause on the build.”

-Annis would not say whether alternate sites like Oakmont near Pittsburgh or Pinehurst in North Carolina were being considered, but he didn’t rule out the possibility of moving the event or the Women’s Open in Houston set for June 4-7.
+Annis would not say whether alternate sites like Oakmont near Pittsburgh or Pinehurst in North Carolina were being considered, but he didn’t rule out moving the event or the Women’s Open in Houston set for June 4-7.

 “Here’s where we are exceptionally fortunate.
 We have host clubs that we’ve brought the U.S. Open to a number of times.
 You’ve just listed two,” Annis said.
 “Everyone in the golf community is incredibly collaborative and incredibly supportive.
-Those are two wonderful places we’ve had fantastic U.S. Open.
-Even we needed to go someplace else, what would really dictate that is agronomics, climate, daylight among many things.”
+Those are two wonderful places we’ve had fantastic U.S. Opens.
+If we needed to go someplace else, what would really dictate that is agronomics, climate, daylight, among many things.”

 Comments